Bruce Ing, Biodiversity in the North West: The Mildews of Cheshire, Lancashire and Cumbria

 Bruce Ing, Biodiversity in the North West: The Mildews of Cheshire, Lancashire and Cumbria, 2020, ISBN 978-1-910481-09-7, £10.99.

 This book can be purchased directly from the publisher using this ordering system and through booksellers and distributors.
 This order is for print books only and these are despatched through the postal system.
-Print copies will be available from the end of July.
 The e-book version (ISBN 978-1-908258-39-4) is available to order through Google Play and library collections including ebrary, EBL, EBSCO, Ebook Central and Gardners.

 Please also see the Special offer of £19.99 for individuals who order both 2020 Biodiversity in the North West print titles directly using this system.